ArturRejment/gym-app/README.md

 Default hostname and port: http://127.0.0.1:8000/api

-Valid sufixes fot GET Method:
+Valid sufixes for GET Method:

 - `/address` returns the list of all addresses
 - `/address-details/<int:ident>` returns details about particular address